Uprising

 Soldiers were drawn from a number of nations.
 Britain contributed a battalion of infantry, a reconnaissance squadron, and helicopter flight plus support services.

 In July 1974, Greek-Cypriot extremists, backed by the Greek military junta, staged a coup in Cyprus.
-Once again, they demanded Enosis.
+Once again, their demand was 'enosis'.

 This sparked a Turkish invasion, which overran about 40 per cent of the island.
 The Greek-Cypriot National Guard responded by attacking Turkish-Cypriot enclaves.